mxstbr/mxstbr.com/pages/thoughts/css-in-js.md

 ### What Does CSS-in-JS Look Like?

 Developers have created [different flavors of CSS-in-JS](https://github.com/michelebertoli/css-in-js).
-The most popular is a library I co-created with over 20,000 stars on GitHub called [styled-components](https://styled-components.com).
+The most popular to date is a library I co-created with over 20,000 stars on GitHub called [styled-components](https://styled-components.com).
 Using it with React looks like this:

 ```js
 import styled from 'styled-components'